goodeggs/resource-schema/README.md

 - handle for malformed data
 - automatically convert url query parameters to their corresponding mongoose query parameters.

-All of wich allows you to focus on higher-level resource design.
+All of which allows you to focus on higher-level resource design.

 ## Usage